 Alabama – Black Bear

-The Selection of the black bear was chosen by eighth-grade students of Turtle Point Science Center in 2005.
+The state mammal of Alabama is the black bear.
+Eighth-grade students of Turtle Point Science Center in 2005 chose the Selection of the black bear.
 The project was to help the students see how bills were bought into law.

-The students from the center chose the black bear because it is Alabama’s largest mammal and the animal’s rarity in the state.
+The students from the center chose the black bear because it is Alabama’s largest mammal and due to the animal’s rarity in the state.

 On April 12, 2006, Governor Bob Riley, joined by students from Turtle Point and other Escambia County schools, signed Senate Bill No. 76, making the black bear Alabama’s official state mammal.